Click on any thumbnail to view an enlarged

 Page 115 - Writing about Konno Mutsutake

-Above book is entitled Ninjutsu-no Gokui (Essential
+Above book is entitled Ninjutsu no Gokui (Essential

-Points of Ninjutsu) by Gingetsu
+Points of Ninjutsu) by Itoh Gingetsu .
+The

-first edition was printed on May 20, 1917.
+The above book was originally printed on May

 Inside the